michaelvl/kpt-test/README.md

        configPath: update-rolebinding.yaml
 ```

-Next, we get the 'old' version of the package:
+Initially we get the 'old' version of the package (will run `kpt pkg get ...`):

 ```
 make bootstrap-named